prashant-s-n/finance-annotator/README.md

 <img src="./assets/logo.png" alt="Fortino logo" width="100" height="100">

-# Fortino
+# Finance Annotator

-<ins>Fortino</ins> is an application that annotates your personal finances by evaluating rules setup by the customer.
+<ins>Fortino</ins> is an application that annotates your personal finances by evaluating rules setup by the user.